bharadwaj-raju/libdesktop/README.md

 - `Exec` parameter will be `execute`
 - `Terminal` parameter will be based on if `terminal` is `True` or `False`.

-Additional options can be specifed as lists in the form:
+Additional options can be specified as lists in the form:

 ```python
 additional_opts = ['GenericName=Something', 'Version=3.0']